You want public engagement on an upcoming project, so why not utilize an online survey? And what better than a long-standing, industry giant?

-- Do we have any key information we want to convey to residents?
+- What key information do we want to convey to residents?

 - Do we want to create a transparent place for the exchange of viewpoints and ideas?

-- Do I need to follow up with the people who took this survey?
+- How can we follow up with the people who took this survey?